CALL US ON: 01223 300639

 2) Working from home can be very intense.
 You can almost by accident, find yourself not moving from your computer screen from early in the morning to late in the evening.
 Your Things to Do List should incorporate breaks which you can tick off as well as work

-3) You should schedule "Catch Up With Colleagues" calls into your weekly diary.
+3) You should schedule "Catch Up with Colleagues" calls into your weekly diary.
 These can be about work or just social.
 Either way, they help you stay connected and stop the feelings of isolation.
 I usually have early morning calls with staff and then one later in the afternoon.
 It helps us to review work, keep on track and exchange ideas.
 Zoom and Teams is really helpful for this and helps you stay connected.

-5) Try and go for a walk outside at some point during the day - as i write this, we are still allowed one exercise a day.
-It gives you fresh air and makes you feel as if you are still connected to the real world ( as much as this is possible at the moment!)
+5) Try and go for a walk outside at some point during the day.
+It gives you fresh air and makes you feel as if you are still connected to the real world (as much as this is possible at the moment!)

 6) If when things get back to normal, you are still working from home, take yourself off to a local cafe or restaurant once or twice a week for lunch and enjoy a restful hour or so away from your desk.

-7) If you have children, find out from your boss when you have deadlines for work and find out if they are happy for you to work otside the 9 to 5.
-One of my employees has a two year old and she frequently (pre this situation) takes her child to child groups in the morning but then does work for me in the early evening when her child is in bed.
+7) If you have children, find out from your boss when you have deadlines for work and find out if they are happy for you to work outside the 9 to 5.
+One of my employees has a two-year-old and she frequently (pre this situation) takes her child to child groups in the morning but then does work for me in the early evening when her child is in bed.
 It suits her and it suits me.
-Flexing your work an be a major plus point when you work from home.
+Flexing your work can be a major plus point when you work from home.

-8) Other plus points: You don't have to commute and you can stay in bed a bit longer as a result!
+8) Another plus point: You don't have to commute, and you can stay in bed a bit longer as a result!